gerbecd-py/shelly-devices-api/README.md

 - Shelly 1PM
 - Shelly 2.5

-## Prerequisits
+## Prerequisites
 - Running INFLUX Database
-- Running Grafana, connected to the INFLUX database

-Search documentation for INFLUX and Grafana setup options on their respective websites.
+Search documentation for INFLUX setup options on their respective websites.

 ## Required Python3 Modules
 The following Python3 Modules need to be installed (either locally or system wide):